-A foreign key is used to establish a relationship among different tables, and it explains to you how is data related among multiple tables.
-The major benefits of using a foreign key in SQL is Data Integrity, and it avoids notifications that could violate the data integrity rules.
+A foreign key is used to establish a relationship among different tables, and it explains to you how data is related among multiple tables.
+The major benefit of using a foreign key in SQL is Data Integrity, and it avoids notifications that could violate the data integrity rules.

-Keep in mind that using foreign key is not as easier as primary keys.
-You have to put extra efforts to know how can you use the Foreign key for your database tables.
+Keep in mind that using foreign keys is not as easy as primary keys.
+You have to put extra effort to know how can you use the Foreign key for your database tables.
 The best idea is to learn the implementation of different keys in SQL practically.
-For this purpose, take SQL certification course from JanBask Training now and start learning practical aspects of SQL right away.
-Before you enroll for the final program, take a demo class first to get an idea of the online learning environment at JanBask Training.
+For this purpose, take a SQL certification course from JanBask Training now and start learning practical aspects of SQL right away.
+Before you enroll in the final program, take a demo class first to get an idea of the online learning environment at JanBask Training.

 Keys can be defined as a set of attributes that are generally required for accessing tuples from a database table.
 They are used to construct relationships among two tables and work similarly to a primary key.
 The major difference is that the primary key can be single, and candidate keys are generally multiple.

 In usual practice, keys are needed to improve the overall performance of a database, so they should be selected wisely.
-A wrong selection of keys may put an adverse impact on database performance.
-A candidate key can qualify as a primary too, but it should be Unique and Not Null for this purpose.
+A wrong selection of keys may have an adverse impact on database performance.
+A candidate key can qualify as a primary tool, but it should be Unique and Not Null for this purpose.

-To know more on a candidate key in SQL and how is it different from the primary key, Click Here.
+To know more about a candidate key in SQL and how it is different from the primary key, Click Here.

-To know more on a composite key in SQL and how is it different from the primary key and the Foreign key, Click Here.
+To know more about a composite key in SQL and how it is different from the primary key and the Foreign key, Click Here.